Asbestos in Artex Coverings: What You Need to Know

 How to tell if Artex has asbestos

-This is because asbestos was always mixed with other non-asbestos materials in the Artex, and the fibres are so small that even if they are released, they cannot be seen or smelled.
+This is because asbestos was always mixed with other non-asbestos materials in the Artex, and the fibres are so small that even if they are released, they cannot be seen and don’t give off an odour.

 How do you test for asbestos in Artex?

-Call us now on 0844 644 3962, and we will be able to arrange for a qualified asbestos surveyor to arrive at your property to assess what is required.
+Call us today and we will be able to arrange for a qualified asbestos surveyor to arrive at your property to assess what is required.

 Samples, for instance, can be obtained by carefully scraping the coating with a screwdriver or narrow scraper, with the material being directed into a sample container held below the sampling point.
 Due to the non-homogenous nature of textured decorative finishes, various sampling points of the material will need to be taken to ensure a spectrum of the material is sampled.
 It goes without saying that this sampling process should be carried out by certified asbestos professionals.

-What are your options for dealing with asbestos-containing Artex coverings?
+What are my options for dealing with asbestos containing materials in Artex coverings?

 For instance, in the event that you wish to simply change the appearance of your wall or ceiling, if the Artex is in good condition and you don’t plan to sand, grind or chip the material beforehand, one solution might be to just plaster over the textured coating.